hamsburger/Selenium-Note-Taker-/README.md

 Subtract An Indent Level.

 ### Fill Text : '\<shift\>+t
-Fill in a sentence that you did not select fully.
+Fill in a sentence that you did not finish selecting.

 ### Pop : '\<esc\>'
 Remove the text you just highlighted.